linuxserver/docker-nginx/README.md

 * [Blog](https://blog.linuxserver.io) - all the things you can do with our containers including How-To guides, opinions and much more!
 * [Podcast](https://anchor.fm/linuxserverio) - on hiatus.
 Coming back soon (late 2018).

-# PSA: Changes are happening

-From August 2018 onwards, Linuxserver are in the midst of switching to a new CI platform which will enable us to build and release multiple architectures under a single repo.
-To this end, existing images for `arm64` and `armhf` builds are being deprecated.
-They are replaced by a manifest file in each container which automatically pulls the correct image for your architecture.
-You'll also be able to pull based on a specific architecture tag.

-TLDR: Multi-arch support is changing from multiple repos to one repo per container image.

 # [linuxserver/nginx](https://github.com/linuxserver/docker-nginx)
 [![](https://img.shields.io/discord/354974912613449730.svg?logo=discord&label=LSIO%20Discord&style=flat-square)](https://discord.gg/YWrKVTn)
 [![](https://images.microbadger.com/badges/version/linuxserver/nginx.svg)](https://microbadger.com/images/linuxserver/nginx "Get your own version badge on microbadger.com")